OmarShehata/webgpu-compute-rasterizer/README.md

 Run `npm install` and `npm run dev`.
 Then open `localhost:3000`.

 You must use a browser that supports WebGPU.
 See the [setup instructions in this article](https://alain.xyz/blog/raw-webgpu#setup).

+## Rust port

+There is a Rust port of this article here: https://github.com/pudnax/compaster.
+Created by [@pudnax](https://github.com/pudnax).